lautaroDSwebdev/lautaroDSwebdev/README.md

 # Front End Developer

-> About Me: I am from Argentina, province of Buenos Aires
+> About Me: I am from Argentina, province of Buenos Aires living on Tandil city

 > 📚My studies: I studied audiovisual production for a couple of years because of my love for cinema, but for my future I preferred to go with the safer programming, I am completely self-taught currently.